eigenhombre/crazyhat/README.md

     mkdir markup
     cd markup

-Create an empty index.md file:

-    touch index.md

-You should see output in your Crazyhat app showing that it discovered and processed the new file.
-Hit reload in your browser: the error message should be gone now.

-Edit `index.md` and add some content, e.g.:
+Create a file `index.md` file in that directory, as follows:

     # Welcome!

     Welcome to my new blog.
 Crazy hats for everyone!

-Hit reload again on your browser and you should see the brand-new HTML rendered there.
+You should see output in your Crazyhat app showing that it discovered and processed the new file.
+Hit reload in your browser: the 404 error message should be gone now, and you should see some brand-new HTML content rendered in its place.

-### Adding an image
+### Adding an Image

 Adding images is easy.
 You can steal mine for the purposes of the test.
 In your toplevel `markup` dir,